Himani170/DefroxPot/README.md

 #### Features

+**Web Logging**
-- **Logging**: Records all HTTP requests and responses, including IP addresses, session details, user agents, user IDs, paths visited and keystrokes through the website.
+- Records all HTTP requests and responses
+- Logs IP addresses, session details, user agents, user IDs, and paths visited
+- Captures keystrokes through the website

+**File Analysis**
-- **File Analysis**: It also analyzes the file uploaded by the attacker to check whether it is malicious and further extracts metadata.
+- Analyzes files uploaded by attackers to check for malicious content
+- Extracts metadata from the uploaded files

+**Dashboard**
-- **Dashboard**: Provides a dashboard for real-time monitoring
+- Provides a dashboard for real-time monitoring

 ### Network Honeypot